Error Reference

 |---|---|---|

-UNAUTHENTICATED | The accrupay-api-secret header is missing, malformed, or the secret has been rotated | Verify the API secret value in your environment; ensure the header name is lowercase accrupay-api-secret |
+UNAUTHORIZED | The accrupay-api-secret header is missing, malformed, or the secret has been rotated | Verify the API secret value in your environment; ensure the header name is lowercase accrupay-api-secret |

-FORBIDDEN | The credentials are valid but the authenticated merchant does not have permission to access the requested resource | Confirm the API key belongs to the correct merchant account; check that the resource was created by this merchant |
+FORBIDDEN | The credentials are valid but the authenticated merchant is not permitted to access the requested resource | Confirm the API key belongs to the correct merchant account; check that the resource was created by this merchant |

-VALIDATION_ERROR | A required field is missing, a value fails format validation (e.g. non-numeric amount), or a business rule is violated (e.g. duplicate merchantInternalTransactionCode) | Check the message field for field-level detail; correct the input and retry |
+GRAPHQL_VALIDATION_FAILED | A required argument is missing or a value fails type/format validation | Check the message for field-level detail; correct the input and retry |

-INTERNAL_SERVER_ERROR | Unexpected server-side failure not caused by the input | Retry with exponential backoff; if the issue persists, open a support ticket with the full error response body |
+INTERNAL_SERVER_ERROR | Unexpected server-side failure not caused by the input | Retry with exponential backoff; if it persists, open a support ticket with the full error response body |

 Transaction errors